LSI Keywords in SEO: Myth, Meaning, and Better Alternatives

 Build Sections Around Real User Needs

-If someone searches for information about LSI keywords, they are usually not looking for a dense wall of synonyms.
-They want clarity.
-They may be trying to understand whether the term is still relevant, whether they need a tool, or how to improve an article without keyword stuffing.
-When you build sections around those needs, related terms appear naturally because the structure itself reflects the topic properly.
+If someone searches for information about LSI keywords, they are usually not looking for a dense list of synonyms.
+They want to know whether the term is still valid, whether Google uses it, whether they need a tool, and how to improve a page without keyword stuffing.

 Write for Topic Completeness, Not Keyword Density